michaelsmith37429/ibc-rs/ibc-query/README.md

 ## Features

 - Provides essential utility request/response domain types and their conversions to the proto types for efficient integration.
 - Provides convenient query objects with pre-implemented gRPC query services.
-- Offers convenient objects on which query service has been implemented and
+- Offers convenient objects on which query service has been implemented.
 - Includes convenient `QueryContext` and `ProvableContext` traits that extend the capabilities of an implemented IBC module, enabling the retrieval of state from the chain.